helightdev/krescent/docs/guide/checkpointing.md

 The `CheckpointStorage` interface defines *how* and *where* checkpoints are saved and loaded.
-Implementations of this interface are responsible for serializing the model's state and the associated `StreamingToken`, persisting them to a durable store (like a file system, database, or cloud storage), and retrieving them when needed.
+Implementations of this interface are responsible for serializing the model's state and the associated `StreamingToken`, persisting them to a durable store (like a file system, database or cloud storage), and retrieving them when needed.

 ## `CheckpointSupport`

-`CheckpointSupport` is an interface that must be implemented by components (typically event models or parts of them) that can be checkpointed.
+`CheckpointSupport` is an interface that may be implemented by event models or model extensions to provide methods for creating and restoring checkpoints.
+Data is written to `CheckpointBuckets` which support primitive types, JSON objects and binary data.

+> [!WARNING]
+> Some model extensions may only write references to the data in the checkpoint bucket, not the actual data.
+When
+> deleting tables, databases, etc. related to models which are using checkpointing, make sure to also delete the
+> corresponding checkpoints if the data is referential.